With Immigration Fear on the Rise, These Houston Chefs Are Using Their Voices

 Image: Courtesy of Zachary Horst

-As soon as talks of ICE and potential deportations began to ramp up with the current administration, Elizondo took immediate action and held a Know Your Rights event at Cochinita & Co.
-She also often helps concerned customers who come to her, putting them in touch with immigration lawyers and other helpful resources like FIEL.
+As soon as talk of ICE and potential deportations began to ramp up under the current administration, Elizondo took immediate action and held a Know Your Rights event at Cochinita & Co.
+She also often helps concerned customers who come to her by putting them in touch with immigration lawyers and other helpful resources like FIEL.

-He notes that employers can remind individuals about renewals for DACA (which happen every two years) and for employment authorization cards, a document that helps prove a worker is legally authorized to work in the US.
+Jawanmardi shares that employers can also remind individuals about renewals for DACA, which are required every two years, and for employment authorization cards, documents that help prove a worker is legally authorized to work in the US.

 Even then, there’s only so much that can be done.
-The process for renewal takes about six months, but during Torres’s last go around with it, he ended up without a proper DACA permit for about a year.
-He wasn’t sure why, but his guess is that the immigration office misplaced his paperwork.
+The renewal process takes about six months, but during Torres’s last go-around, he was without a proper DACA permit for about a year.
+He's still unsure why, but his guess is the immigration office misplaced his paperwork.

 DACA also doesn’t guarantee a clear path to citizenship.
 Riccio says he was lucky because he fell in love and got married, which eventually helped him gain his citizenship.
-But he says many people turn to marriages just to get out of their DACA status and not have to sit in limbo any longer.
+Many people turn to marriage to get out of their DACA status and avoid sitting in limbo any longer, he says.
 Elizondo says she’s had many friends offer this, too, but she refuses.

 The program comes with other hardships as well.
 Elizondo hasn’t seen a large percentage of her family in over 20 years.
-When traveling internationally, DACA recipients put themselves at risk of getting stuck outside of the US, even with approval prior to leaving.
+When traveling internationally, DACA recipients put themselves at risk of getting stuck outside of the US, even with approval before leaving.

-Elizondo knows she can’t harp on what she can’t change and should instead focus on everything that she’s had the privilege of building here in America.
-But the challenges, alongside some hateful comments she’s heard, still sting.
+Still, Elizondo says she can’t harp on what she can’t change.
+Instead, she tries to focus on everything she’s had the privilege of building here in Texas, but the challenges and hateful comments she’s heard still sting.

 “I feel like people forget that we’re just humans—it shouldn’t be that complicated,” Elizondo says.

-“People that come to this country, they’re here to better themselves, better families, and a lot of them are creating opportunities for other people as well,” Riccio says.
-“No issue is black and white, but I think there’s a lot of ignorance and a lot of misunderstanding in this situation.”
+“People that come to this country, they’re here to better themselves—to better families—and a lot of them are creating opportunities for other people as well,” Riccio says.
+“No issue is black and white, but I think there’s a lot of ignorance and a lot of misunderstanding."